mikerodrigues/cbx/README.md

 The library wraps the http request and message signing and provides.

 The fork adds convenience methods to access all of the API's functionality, and allows for unauthenticated access to Market Data and the WebSocket feed.
+All of the responses are parsed JSON objects so use the API documentation to see the structure of each response, I won't show everything here.

 Create an account at https://exchange.coinbase.com to get started.